Our Blog

 When to Back up your data

-Every business is slightly different and as a result, your business will have a different RPO and RTO requirement than others.
+Every business is slightly different, and as a result, your business will have different RPO and RTO requirements than others.
 Oh, and if your eyes just glazed over at these acronyms.
 Here’s what they mean.

 Recovery Point Objective (RPO)